 - 1.1 The Regulation of Investigatory Powers Act 2000 (RIPA) regulates covert investigations by a number of bodies, including local authorities.
 It was introduced to ensure that individuals' rights are protected while also ensuring that law enforcement and security agencies have the powers they need to do their job effectively. - 1.2 Fylde Council is therefore included within the RIPA framework with regard to the authorisation of both Directed Surveillance and of the use of Covert Human Intelligence Sources. - 1.3 The purpose of this guidance is to: - explain the scope of RIPA and the circumstances where it applies - provide guidance on the authorisation procedures to be followed. - 1.4 The Council has had regard to the Code of Practice produced by the Home Office in preparing this guidance.
-It is available on the Internet at www.gov.uk/government/publications/code-of-practice-for-covert-surveillance-and-property-interference.
-Please ask your head of service if you want to refer to a paper copy. - 1.5 This policy is reviewed annually by the full council.
+It is available on the Internet at www.gov.uk/government/publications/covert-surveillance-and-covert-human-intelligence-sources-codes-of-practice. - 1.5 This policy is reviewed annually by the full council.
 Additionally, reports on the use of authorisations under RIPA are made to the council's Audit and Standards Committee on a quarterly basis. - 1.6 In summary RIPA requires that when the Council undertakes directed surveillance or uses a covert human intelligence source, these activities must satisfy certain conditions and be authorised by an officer with delegated powers and approved by a Justice of the Peace. - 1.7 The table and paragraphs 1.8 to 1.10 below set out the officers of the council who have delegated powers under RIPA and the extent of their powers: